hpquintana/hpquintana.github.io/_posts/2018-12-27-Hello-World.md

 ### Deep Dives & Tutorials

 When learning a new programming language you often have a large choice of tutorials to guide you through the process.
 But I often find that these just teach _how_ to use the language and not _why_.
-During my time in university discussions made material really stick with me, it made it material clear and easy to remember.
-Therefore I want to write some posts that teach you not only how to use a technology but why you would use it and even when you would certain features over others.
+During my time in university, discussions made material really stick with me, it made it material clear and easy to remember.
+Therefore I want to write some posts that teach you not only how to use a language but why you would use it and even when you would certain features of it over others.

 ### History & Facts

 Learning about the history of a language and the people that created it may not help your ability to use it but I find it interesting.
-At the moment not many tutorials mention history besides the date of availabilty.
+At the moment not many tutorials mention history besides the date of availability.
 I want to change that and share the story of programming languages and more.
-After all if you learn why a technology was created and how it has evolved over the years then you will defintely be better equipped to make an informed choice if given different options.
+After all, if you learn why a language was created and how it has evolved over the years then you will definitely be better equipped to make an informed choice if given different options.

 ### Highlight Programmers